xStormyy/lite-xl.github.io/en/tutorials/syntax-highlighting.md

 #### Header

-The first line is a Lua comment & tells lite-xl which version this plugin requires.
+The first line is a Lua comment & tells Lite XL which version this plugin requires.
 The second imports the `core.syntax` module for us to use:

 ```lua